tacodevs/taskcollect/README.md

 The solution to this is TaskCollect: a web server that multiplexes functionality from educational web platforms, providing a clean, simple, intuitive web interface for students.

 At the moment, TaskCollect acts as a multiplexed interface for the following platforms:
-  * DayMap
+  * Daymap
   * Google Classroom

-Unfortunately, some of the platforms in use by schools (e.g. DayMap) are school-dependent.
+Unfortunately, some of the platforms in use by schools (e.g. Daymap) are school-dependent.
 To counter this, TaskCollect ensures each user is associated with a particular school.

 TaskCollect currently supports users from the following schools:
   * Glenunga International High School